jonnonz1/nz-statute-book/acts/public/1967/trustee-companies-act-1967.md

 (1) A trustee company may from time to time establish and keep in its books 1 or more Funds, each of which shall be called a Group Investment Fund.
 Where more than 1 Group Investment Fund is so established, each such Fund shall be given an appropriate distinguishing number.
 (2) All funds forming part of any Group Investment Fund shall be invested, as the company which establishes the Group Investment Fund determines at the time when the Fund is established,—
   (a) in any class or classes of investments authorised by the instrument (if any) creating the trust under which the funds are held; or
-  (b) in accordance with the provisions of the Trustee Act 1956 as to the investment of trust funds.
+  (b) in accordance with the Trusts Act 2019.
 (3) Subject to the provisions of this section, a trustee company may invest any trust funds in its possession, whether at the time in a state of investment or not, whether they came into its possession before or after the commencement of this Act, whether the trust estate to which they belong is under administration by the trustee company or by any other trustee or trustees, and whether they comprise the whole or part of that trust estate, either—
   (a) on a separate account in respect of the trust estate to which the funds belong; or (b) if the funds are not directed to be invested in some other specified manner and investment in a Group Investment Fund is not inconsistent with the terms of the trust instrument (if any) governing the funds, as part of any Group Investment Fund established and kept in the books of the company.